UA-141369524-4

 With new environment and time, I realized that this life is more than what our resumes and awards say about us.

-A calmer, slow pace life has other benefits too like you actually are mindful of what you’re doing or watching in the moment.
+A calmer, life slow down has other benefits too like you actually are mindful of what you’re doing or watching in the moment.
 That brings joy.

 The moment is not a blur like outfit changes to the next activity that’ll come and go and you may not have fully enjoyed because your headspace was busy preoccupied.